Intentionally Hearing God

 If anyone has ears to hear, he had better listen!”
 (Mark 4:23. cf. Matthew 11:15.
 Mark.
 4:9;7:16.
 Luke 8:8;14:35)

-Realize, you will “train” your senses to NOT notice what you do NOT react to on a daily basis.
+Realize that you will “train” your senses to NOT notice what you do NOT react to daily.
 Since we have ears to hear, we need to focus on hearing God, or else we will eventually cease to hear His voice.

-If you are not sure that it is God that is speaking to you, then ask (1) Him to provide two or three scripture verses that will confirm His message (2 Corinthians 13:1).
-Do not worry as it is His pleasure to confirm everything with His Word!
+If you are unsure that God is speaking to you, ask (1) Him to provide two or three scripture verses that will confirm His message (2 Corinthians 13:1).
+Do not worry, as it is His pleasure to confirm everything with His Word!
 (Hebrews 6:17) Remember, God never, never, never does or asks you to do anything contrary to His Word (i.e., the Bible).
 Furthermore, God does not and cannot lie… ever!
 (Titus 1:2.
 Hebrews 6:18)

 (c) React immediately to cast down (1) all thoughts contrary to God (1) or His Word (2 Corinthians 10:3-6.
 Proverbs 18:21.
 Matthew 4:1-4.
 1 Thessalonians 5:21.
 1 John 4:1).